mojaloop/pisp-project/docs/transaction_callback/README.md

 ## 1. Subscription

-The goal of subscription is to allow the Central-Event-Processor (CEP) to listen for **Transfer Fulfil Notification Events** on the Notifications Topic, and deliver them to the Thirdparty-API-Adapter.
+The goal of subscription is to allow the Central-Event-Processor (CEP) to listen for **ThirdpartyAuthorizationRequest** Events on the Notifications Topic, and deliver them to the Thirdparty-API-Adapter.

 # 1.1 `POST /thirdpartyRequests/transactions`

-The PISP issues a `POST /thirdpartyRequests/transactions` request to dfspA, asking to transfer funds from their users funds to dfspB.
+The PISP issues a `POST /thirdpartyRequests/transactions` request to dfspA, asking to transfer funds from their users' account to dfspB.

 The Thirdparty-API-Adapter recieves this request, and emits a **ThirdpartyTransactionRequest Subscription** event

-The CEP recieves this event, and starts listening for other events related to `transferRequestId=1234` on the notifications topic.
+The CEP recieves this event, and starts listening for other events related to `transferRequestId=1234` on the Notifications Topic.

 ![subscription](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mojaloop/pisp/feature/273-tx-notif-design-3/docs/transaction_callback/1_subscription.puml)

 ## 2. Context Gathering

 The CEP is listening for events related to a `transactionRequestId=1234`.
-In order to listen for the Notification Event related to a given `transferId` that will be the result of a successful 3rd party initiation, it needs to gather more context.
+In order to listen for the **Transfer Fulfil Notification** Events related to a given `transferId` that will be the result of a successful 3rd party initiation, it needs to gather more context.

 ### 2.1 `POST /authorizations`

 > Maybe this should be on the quote you say?
 See [outstanding-questions](#outstanding-questions)

-The Thirdparty-API-Adapter recieves a `POST /authorizations` request, and before forwarding it to the PISP, it puts a **ThirdpartyAuthorizationRequest** event onto the notifications kafka topic.
+The Thirdparty-API-Adapter recieves a `POST /authorizations` request, and before forwarding it to the PISP, it emits a **ThirdpartyAuthorizationRequest** Event to the notifications kafka topic.

 The since the CEP is listening for events related to `transactionRequestId=1234`, is observes that this event is related.